Typhoon Sally (1996): Preparations and impact

-As Typhoon Sally approached Hong Kong on September 8, precautionary measures were initiated in the then-British colony.
+As Typhoon Sally approached Hong Kong on 8 September, precautionary measures were initiated in the then-British colony.
 Ferry service to Hong Kong's outlying islands were suspended, while active fishing vessels sought shelter in the local harbor.
 The Hong Kong Observatory (HKO) began issuing warning systems for Hong Kong and adjacent areas beginning with a Standby Signal No. 1 early that day, while Sally was located roughly 770 km to the east-southeast.
 As the typhoon strengthened and rapidly approached the Chinese coast, the HKO issued the Strong Wind Signal No. 3 that evening.
-In the early morning hours of September 9, Sally made its closest pass to Hong Kong as it moved 180 km off to the south.
+In the early morning hours of 9 September, Sally made its closest pass to Hong Kong as it moved 180 km off to the south.
 As such, warnings were raised to the Southeast Gale or Storm Signal No. 8.
-The signal warning continued to be held for just over 3 hours, the shortest period of time for which that warning was held since Tropical Storm Wynne in 1984.
-As effects from Sally subsided, the warning signals were downgraded until all warnings were discontinued shortly before noon on September 9.
-Though the warnings for Hong Kong were lifted early, schools in the colony were suspended throughout September 9.
+The signal warning was raised a few hours late and continued to be held for just over 3 hours, the shortest period of time for which that warning was held since Tropical Storm Wynne in 1984.
+As effects from Sally subsided, the warning signals were downgraded until all warnings were discontinued shortly before noon on 9 September.
+Though the warnings for Hong Kong were lifted early, schools in the colony were suspended throughout 9 September.

 As the typhoon approached the Chinese coast, two men became stranded on a cliff in Sok Kwu Wan as a result of the storm.
 Though they required aerial rescue via helicopter, both men only sustained minor injuries.
-Passing south of Hong Kong throughout September 8–9, Sally remained sufficiently south of the province to not cause considerable damage.
+Passing south of Hong Kong throughout 8–9 September, Sally remained sufficiently south of the province to not cause considerable damage.
 However, trees, scaffolding, and signboards were toppled by strong winds.
 A peak gust of 158 km/h was measured at a station in Tai Mo Shan.
 Precipitation remained light, though some localized flooding events were reported.
 The highest measured rainfall total in Hong Kong was 59 mm, though amounts greater than 60 mm were estimated in some areas of the province.
 Two people were killed – one in Luk Chau village and another in Ma On Shan.
 In nearby Macau, trees were also uprooted, and low-lying areas were inundated by flooding conditions exacerbated by the high tides caused by Sally.

 Overall in China, the effects of Sally were catastrophic, particularly in the provinces of Hainan, Guangdong and Guangxi.
 There, at least 140 people were known to have been killed by the typhoon, with an addition 130 unaccounted for and another 2,000 injured.
 An estimated 300,000 homes collapsed and 500,000 hectares (1.24 million acres) of farmland were damaged.
 Offshore, 60 vessels capsized in high winds.
 Overall economic losses from Sally were estimated at over ¥12 billion (US$1.5 billion), the largest loss for the region since 1954.